cran/HierDpart/README.md

+﻿
 # HierDpart

-HierDpart is made for calculating hierarchical diversity and differentiation based on a unifying framework (Oscar, et al, 2018), whcih can investigate biological variation across metrixs and scales, from genes to ecosystem.
+HierDpart is made for calculating hierarchical diversity and differentiation based on a unifying framework (Gaggiotti,OE et al, 2018), whcih can investigate biological variation across metrixs and scales, from genes to ecosystem.

 HierDpart is free R package: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
- HierDpart works for calculating and decomposting real diversity (effective numbers qD, q=1,2,3 etc) and new differentiation (detaD) for any number of hierarchical levels based on a recently hieacrchical framework( Oscar,E et al, 2018). but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+ HierDpart works for calculating and decomposting real diversity (effective numbers qD, q=1,2,3 etc) and new differentiation (DeltaD) for any number of hierarchical levels based on a recently hieacrchical framework( Gaggiotti,OE et al, 2018). but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.
 You should have received a copy of the GNU Affero General Public License along with HierDpart.
 If not, see <http://www.gnu.org/licenses/>.

 To install the development version of HierDpart

 You will need the package devtools to be able to install the devel version of HierDpart.
->>>>>>> 35fe7ed9faf7bb7d8e3ed754a7f95ac57d5e787d
+>>>>>>>
 Install devtools:

 install.packages("devtools")